dart-lang/leak_tracker/README.md

 ### By tracked classes

-The leak traker will catch leaks only for instrumented onjects (See [concepts](#leak-tracking-concepts) for details).
+The leak tracker will catch leaks only for instrumented objects (See [concepts](#leak-tracking-concepts) for details).

 However, the good news are: